A Plan to Renew the Promise of American Life, Plank 4

 More Reasons to Abolish

 Income taxes facilitate the growth of government.
-Administering them requires large bureaucracies and intrusive collect information — information that can used for social engineering and political control.
+Administering them requires large bureaucracies and intrusive information gathering.
 Why does anyone other than a welfare bureaucrat need to know how much money I make?

 Income taxes are a tool for wealth distribution, and paradoxically the number one source of income inequality.
-Contrary to popular wisdom, it tends to make the rich richer and the poor poorer.
+Contrary to popular wisdom, taxing incomes tends to make the rich richer and the poor poorer.

 It is also a tool for social engineering and political control.
 It makes us less free.

 In every political community, the rich and the non-rich tend to vie for control of the coercive power of government, to advance their own interests.
 The rich try to reduce the non-rich to servitude.
 The non-rich try to expropriate the rich.
+I’m speaking in general terms, of course.
 A healthy community checks both tendencies.
 It respects every man’s freedom and every man’s property.

 Freedom is impossible without property, including the right to acquire property through honest effort.
 Indeed, protecting property is the main reason government exists.
 To quote Madison: ‘Government is instituted to protect property of every sort. . .
 That alone is a just government, which impartially secures to every man, whatever is his own.’

 By the word ‘property’ here, Madison means not just land, money, and possessions, but also our natural rights.
-As he puts it, we have a property in our rights.
+As he puts it, we have ‘a property in our rights,’ and he explicitly includes within the term ‘rights’ things like speech, conscience, and opinion.
+Protecting our property in that broader sense protects our freedom to pursue not just wealth but happiness.

 An income tax generates a kind of class warfare.
 Politicians vow to make the wealthy ‘pay their fair share’ by imposing higher rates on them.
 But of course the wealthy push back.
 They find ways to evade the tax.
 They secure loopholes and carveouts.
 Some just leave the jurisdiction.